mandliya/mandliya.github.io/_pages/about.md

   limit: 5
 ---

+Hi, I am Ravi Mandliya!

-I write implementation-first notes on deep learning and LLM systems.
+I write implementation-first notes on deep learning and LLM systems, with a strong focus on practical understanding.

-The focus here is practical understanding:
+Here you'll mostly find posts about:

 - building components from scratch
 - tracing model internals
 - reasoning about tradeoffs in training and inference

-Most posts focus on understanding how modern ML systems actually work by implementing key components from scratch.
+Most posts are implementation-first walkthroughs of how modern ML systems actually work in practice, through hands-on implementations.